Staff

 Design and Creative Strategist

 Luz worked extensively to change the narrative of migrants, indigenous, formerly or currently incarcerated communities through organizing, storytelling and the arts in Arizona.
-They played a key role in the communications strategy and implementation for the campaign ‘Bazta Arpaio’ campaign that unseat the Joe Arpaio racist sheriff of Maricopa County in 2016.
+They played a key role in the communications strategy and implementation for the campaign ‘Bazta Arpaio’ campaign that unseat the Joe Arpaio a racist sheriff of Maricopa County in 2016.

 Luz also runs La Raiz Design & Multimedia a collaborative space for them to work with healers, movement builders, artists and organizers through multimedia, illustrations and graphic design.
 They are currently the Design & Creative Strategist for Familia TQLM as of September 2020.